Table of contents

 2. Higher customer retention and increased revenue

-Research has shown that acquiring new customers can be a lot harder and up to five times more expensive than retaining existing ones.
+Research has shown that acquiring new customers can be a lot harder and up to 25 times more expensive than retaining existing ones.
 That’s more than enough reason to prioritise customer retention.
 But the numbers get even more interesting: if you increase customer retention by just 5%, you can produce a 25% increase in profits.

 3. Valuable business insight

-Loyalty programmes can uncover a wealth of data for your business, especially when they are backed by the right technology.
+Loyalty programs can uncover a wealth of data for your business, especially when they are backed by the right technology.
 You can gain key insight into your customers’ needs and preferences to optimise your offerings.

-How to start a loyalty programme
+How to start a loyalty program

 Step 1: Create meaningful rewards